Skip to main content

 Revolutionary War (1775-1783)

 During the U.S. War for Independence, women supported the fight as seamstresses, cooks, and nurses at camps for soldiers.
-However, there were some women warriors who disguised themselves as men to voluntarily serve as spies or fight on the frontlines, like Margaret Corbin – the first woman to receive a military pension.
+However, some women warriors disguised themselves as men to voluntarily serve as spies or fight on the frontlines, like Margaret Corbin – the first woman to receive a military pension.
 She disguised herself as a man and fought alongside her husband in the Battle of Fort Washington.
-When her husband fell to enemy fire, she kept the fight going, firing the cannon against the British, even after being shot three times.
-These women warriors suffered the same hardships as men, including inadequate housing and little-to-no pay.
+These women warriors suffered the same hardships as men, including inadequate housing and little to no pay.

 Civil War (1861-1865)

-The Civil War marked the first time in American history that women played a significant role in war.
-They kept their traditional roles, while inching closer than ever to the frontlines.
-Historians estimate that nearly 20,000 women served in this war, with about 3,000 as nurses in battlefield hospitals and 1,000 or so1 disguised as men to fight in combat.
-Here, famous female warriors made history like nurse and Red Cross founder Clara Barton, who drove her medical wagon through enemy fire to tend to injured soldiers.
-And Dr. Mary Edwards Walker became the first female surgeon in the U.S. Army and is still the only female Medal of Honor recipient in American history.
+The Civil War marked the first time in American history that women played a major role in war.
+They kept traditional roles, while inching closer than ever to the frontlines.
+Historians estimate that nearly 20,000 women served in this war, with about 3,000 as nurses in battlefield hospitals and 1,000 or so disguised as men to fight in combat.
+Female warriors made history, like nurse and Red Cross founder Clara Barton, and Dr. Mary Edwards Walker, the first female surgeon in the U.S. Army, who remains the only female Medal of Honor recipient in American history.

 World War I (1914-1918)

-World War I (WWI) marked a significant time in history for women because they were officially allowed to enlist, but still not allowed to vote or fight in combat.
-The United States officially entered WWI in 1917 and more than 35,000 American women enlisted to serve in the military, with about 25,000 serving overseas2.
+World War I was a significant time in history for women – they were officially allowed to enlist, but still not allowed to vote or fight in combat.
+The U.S. officially entered WWI in 1917, and more than 35,000 American women enlisted to serve in the military, with about 25,000 serving overseas .
 Although most women in the military were members of the Army Nurse Corps, others served in new capacities like secretaries, switchboard and radio operators, administrators, and architects.
-The U.S. Army Signal Corps enlisted women to work as bilingual French-speaking telephone operators, known as the “Hello Girls.”
-It wasn’t until decades later, in 1979, that they were given recognition for their service or veteran status.
-These brave women warriors inspired change across the nation and helped propel the passage of the 19th Amendment, ensuring women the right to vote.
-Women in the military were not only changing the way they served, but they were helping all women progress.
+The U.S. Army Signal Corps enlisted women to work as bilingual French-speaking telephone operators, known as the “Hello Girls."

 World War II (1939-1945)

-This war saw more than 16 million Americans step up to serve on the front lines.
-World War II (WWII) had an unprecedented need for service members, thus, for the first time in history, all branches of the United States military enlisted women in their ranks.
-About 350,000 American women3 served in uniform during WWII in order to “free a man to fight.”
+World War II had an unprecedented need for service members, thus, for the first time in history, all branches of the military enlisted women in their ranks.
+About 350,000 American women served in uniform during WWII to “free a man to fight.”
 The majority were nurses, but others served in new non-combat roles, such as drivers, mechanics, cryptographers, parachute riggers, and even pilots for the Women Airforce Service Pilots (WASP).
 Four Army nurses – 2nd Lt.
 Ellen Ainsworth, 1st Lt.
 Mary Roberts, 2nd Lt.
 Elaine Roe, and 2nd Lt.
-Rita Rourke – became the first women recipients of the Silver Star, the Army’s third-highest military decoration for valor in combat.
+Rita Rourke – became the first female recipients of the Silver Star.
 In 1948, President Harry Truman passed the Women’s Armed Services Integration Act entitling women to veterans benefits and granting them permanent, regular, and reserve status in the Army, Navy, Marine Corps, and Air Force.
-This decision further proved the need and worth of women in the military.

 Korean and Vietnam Wars (1950-1975)